odriverobotics/ODrive/Firmware/README.md

 * Press `Project -> Generate code`
 * You may need to let it download some drivers and such.

+You will likely want the pinout for this process.
+It is available [here](https://docs.google.com/spreadsheets/d/1QXDCs1IRtUyG__M_9WruWOheywb-GhOwFtfPcHuN2Fg/edit#gid=404444347)

 ## Setting up Eclipse development environment

 ### Install